 Eisenmann wrote The Formal Basis of Modern Architecture, his dissertation, in 1963 at the University of Cambridge.
 The dissertation was first published as a facsimile edition by Lars Müller Publishers in 2006.
-The original content of the publication is now available again – the book is reprinted in a smaller format.
+The original content of the publication is now available in a smaller format.

 Author(s): Peter Eisenman